mental performance improvement

 Individuals like you gladly pay the cost: more pressure, more expectations, more challenge, more fulfilment.
-You love your work but you wish you could enjoy it more.
+You love your work but you wish you could achieve more.
 You have responsibility, people count on you, but sometimes there’s no space to solve problems creatively.

 The next morning his mind was empty.
 His notes were useless.